alvarosantamariagomez/sari/README.md

 For changes in the code, plase fork this repository, then clone it, make the modification and finally send a pull request.
 For a more detailed step-by-step guide, you can check [this repo](https://github.com/firstcontributions/first-contributions).

-For bug reports, suggestions or questions, please create an issue using a template.
+For bug reports, suggestions or questions, please create an issue using the template.